Honoring the Totems: Shamanic Prayer

 “I honor you, Grandmother Moon, for the love, wisdom, and patience you give us, so that we may understand that everything goes through phases and this too, shall pass.”

 Ever since humans have been able to comprehend their environment through the concept of cause and effect, a realization that we can influence the outcome of certain events has captivated our minds.
 This has brought much positivity into our lives.
 However, it has also resulted in the demonization of an otherwise useful and necessary evolutionary tool: fear.

 Back to fear.
-Yes, fear is alive, however, he is no longer a useful tool for survival.
-We have transformed him into a terrifying figure of darkness and dread.
+Yes, fear is alive.
+However, he's no longer a useful tool for survival.
+We've transformed him into a terrifying figure of darkness and dread.
 This is the origin of many forms of prayer, especially those that are part of organized religions that are guided by doctrine and walk hand in hand with the social politics of a civilization.